 Unarguably, lockdown has been hard on everyone, single or not.
 But when you spend every breathing second no more than one room apart from your significant other, it’s not always easy breezy.
-So here are some date at home ideas to spend some more quality time together.
+So here are some date night at home ideas to spend some more quality time together.

 This post contains affiliate links.
 This means we make a small commission at no cost to you if you click through and make a purchase.